C1: Clean seas: marine litter

 Assessment of change

-No assessment of change is available for C1cii as this is a spatial representation of the most recent year's data presented in C1ci.
+No assessment of change is available for C1cii as this is a spatial representation of the most recent year's data presented in C1ci, which has been assessed.

 Indicator Metadata